Henri the Basset Hound, aka Droopy: Vancouver, BC

 This is Henri (that’s the French Henry with an i at the end), a Basset Hound.
 I like Basset Hounds.
 My own ‘beast’ is a furry Basset Hound.
 When Henri stands looking at me, he really looks like Droopy.

-Droopy was a cartoon character created by Tex Avery in the 1940s for MGM (Metro-Goldwyn-Mayer) in Hollywood and he was voiced mostly by Bill Thompson.
-I used to watch these cartoon when I was a ‘young pup’.
-Droopy even appeared in some Tom & Jerry cartoons.
+Droopy was a cartoon character created by Tex Avery in the 1940s for MGM (Metro-Goldwyn-Mayer) in Hollywood.
+Droopy was voiced mostly by Bill Thompson.
+I used to watch these cartoons when I was a ‘young pup’.
+Droopy even appeared in some of the Tom & Jerry cartoons.
 Droopy was always happy but Bill Thompson gave it a meek and deadpan voice.
 And when he was ‘pissed off’ he would say:

 “You know what?
 That makes me mad”

 and he would toss Wolf or Spike over his head to defeat them.